New York: London: Tokyo:

 Strengths

-Identifying strengths allows businesses to leverage their unique advantages in pricing strategies.
-For example, a company with a strong brand reputation can justify premium pricing, while a business with efficient production processes might offer competitive prices without sacrificing profit margins.
+Identifying your strengths enables you to capitalize on your competitive advantages.
+For example, a strong brand reputation might justify premium pricing, while highly efficient production processes can allow you to offer competitive prices while maintaining healthy margins.

 Weaknesses